The Soil Beneath Your Lawn

 Learn more about the District's Soil Health Study.

-Hydraulic conductivity is the infiltration rate of the water once the soil has reached 100% saturation and the infiltration rate has become constant.
-This data helps identify areas which may have more capacity for capturing and storing stormwater and potentially reducing runoff.
+Staff conduct infiltration testing using a Modified Philip Dunne (MPD) infiltrometer.
+This device automatically measures and records infiltration rates and hydraulic conductivity.
+Hydraulic conductivity is the infiltration rate once the soil is 100% saturated and the infiltration rate is constant.
+This data helps identify areas with more capacity for capturing and storing stormwater.

-Soil sample data helps identify how sites in different land uses measure up to one another in terms of soil health.
-This includes measuring and comparing their biological, chemical and physical properties.
+Soil sample data helps staff identify how soil functions differ across different land uses.
+This includes measuring and comparing the soil’s biological, chemical and physical properties across these land uses.
 These measurements show us how well the soil is functioning.
-Greater soil function leads to better infiltration and stormwater capture, as well as healthier microbial and vegetative communities.
+Greater soil function leads to better stormwater capture, and healthier vegetative communities.

 For more information about District soil monitoring, read the report: